Get insider access

 1.9

-These in-ears have a bad passive soundstage, but that's normal for in-ear headphones.
-Since they bypass the pinna by design, their soundstage feels closed-off and as if sound is coming from inside your head rather than from speakers placed in the room around you.
+These earbuds have a bad passive soundstage, but that's normal for in-ear headphones.
+Since they bypass the outer ear by design, their soundstage feels closed-off, so it feels like audio is coming from inside your head rather than from speakers placed in the room around you.

 5.0